brentp/duphold/README.md

 + **DHFC**: fold-change for the variant depth *relative to the rest of the chromosome* the variant was found on
 + **DHBFC**: fold-change for the variant depth *relative to bins in the genome with similar GC-content*.
 + **DHD**: rapid change in depth at one of the break-points (1 for higher (DUP).
 0 for no or conflicting changes. -1 for drop (DUP), 2 or -2 for both break points)

+If a SNP/Indel VCF is given, `duphold` will annotate each DEL/DUP call with:

++ **DHET**: counts of SNP heterozygotes in the SV supporting: [0] a normal heterozygote, [1] a triploid heterozygote. for a DUP, we expect most hets to have an allele balance closer to 0.33 or 0.67 than to 0.5.
+A good heterozygous DUP will have larger values of [1], than [0], though it's possible there are no HETs in small events.

++ **DHHU**: counts of [0] Hom-ref, [1] Hom-alt, [2] Unknown variants in the event.
+A heterozygous deletion may have more hom-alt SNP calls.
+            A homozygous deletion may have only unknown SNP calls.

 It also adds **GCF** to the INFO field indicating the fraction of G or C bases in the variant.